PoisotLab/ms_metaweb_transfer/manuscript.md

 # Results and discussion of the case study

 In @fig:thresholds, we examine the effect of varying the cutoff on $P(i
 \rightarrow j)$ on the number of links, species, and connectance.
-Determinine a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in respectively species being lost, or almost all links being kept -- we therefore settled on the value that allowed all species to remain with at least one interaction.
+Determinining a cutoff using the maximum curvature, or central difference approximation of the second order partial derivative, as suggested by *e.g.* @Cirtwill2021BuiFoo, results in respectively species being lost, or almost all links being kept.
+We therefore settled on the value that allowed all species to remain with at least one interaction.
 This result, in and of itself, suggests that additional methodological developments for the thresholding of probabilistic networks are